Updated October 3, 2017

 Then, ask yourself questions from different angles, along the lines of What would I need if…?
 Or, What would others need to help me if…?
 Or, What could I put in place for dealing with…?
 In no time, you’ll have your own list of emergency preparedness tools.

-To help you get started, here are the 23 items in my emergency preparedness toolkit.
+To help you get started, here are 23 suggestions.

 1. Emergency medical insurance coverage

 Download copies of all policies and place them in a cloud storage system for access while travelling.
 If digital copies aren’t available, make scanned copies or pack printed versions.
-Entitlements are usually dependent on contact with the plan administrator before or as soon as possible after medical treatment is provided.
+Entitlements are usually dependent on contact with the plan administrator before, or as soon as possible, after medical treatment is provided.
 Immediate contact usually results in being directed to the most suitable medical facility for your circumstances, followed by direct communication with that facility for direct billing purposes.
 The emergency contact number for your plan administrator might be the most important number you have.
-Carry it in one or more readily accessible locations so it is with you at all times.
+Carry it in one or more readily accessible locations so it’s with you at all times.

 2. Other travel insurance